Y-Innovate/LWZMAKE/README.md

     ALL : $(targets)

 are what's known as a **`rule`**.
 This first sample `rule` defines the "phony" target `ALL` and specifies on what files that target is dependent.
 A **`target`** is something `LWZMAKE` will potentially build.
 In a `rule` one or more `targets` can be specified left of the `:` character.
-Right of the `:` character can optionally be `files` and or other `targets` that the ones left of the `:` character are dependent on.
+Right of the `:` character can optionally be `files` and/or other `targets` that the ones left of the `:` character are dependent on.
 Designating a target as **`phony`** tells `LWZMAKE` the target is not a file with a last modified date & time, but rather just a name used to get its prerequisites built.

-    # Copy MEM1 and MEM2, but only if they changed

 The next line is a comment line, which is ignored by `LWZMAKE`.
 Comments don't need to be on separate lines, if `LWZMAKE` encounters the `#` character it will ignore the rest of the line.

+    # Copy MEM1 and MEM2, but only if they changed

+Then follows our second sample `rule` in which the value of the 'targets' variable, so our 2 members in fully qualified data set names, are defined as targets (because they precede the `:` character).

     $(targets) : $(srchlq).PDS.JCL($%)

-Then follows our second sample `rule` in which the value of the 'targets' variable, so our 2 members in fully qualified data set names, are defined as targets (because they precede the `:` character).
-And those targets have one prerequisite, which is a source PDS with a special variable **`$%`** as the member name.
+Those targets have one prerequisite, which is a source PDS with a special variable **`$%`** as the member name.
 This `$%` variable resolves to the same member name as the target currently being built.
 So in this example, when `MYUSR.PDS.JCL(MEM1)` is being built, the prerequisite resolves to `SOMEUSR.PDS.JCL(MEM1)`, and for `MYUSR.PDS.JCL(MEM2)` it becomes `SOMEUSR.PDS.JCL(MEM2)`.

+Below a rule are optionally lines that tell `LWZMAKE` what to do if it decides a target should be built, known as a **`recipe`**.

     - CALL IEBCOPY PDSIN($(srchlq).PDS.JCL) PDSOUT($(tgthlq).PDS.JCL) \
     -              MEMBER($%)

-Below a rule are optionally lines that tell `LWZMAKE` what to do if it decides a target should be built, known as a **`recipe`**.
 Such lines are coded with a `recipe prefix` which defaults to the `-` character.
 In this example a REXX called `IEBCOPY` is invoked, which parses the parameter it is passed (which is everything starting from `PDSIN` down to and including `MEMBER($%)`), dynamically allocates the required DD's and calls the IEBCOPY utility.

 One more thing this `recipe` demonstrates is the `\` continuation character.
 This effectively turns these last 2 lines into one long string.
 And as you can see in the example, a continued recipe line still has to begin with the `recipe prefix` on position 1.